SWEEPING POLICIES & PROCEDURES

 It will also be determined whether or not your chimney will be swept from above or below.
 We have a telescoping, flexible rod and brush that is capable of negotiating chimney and flue pipe offsets from the bottom of the chimney up to 50ft.

 95% of our chimney sweeps are executed from the appliance upwards with our sophisticated sweep systems.
-Your stove or fireplace will be tarped and our highest quality Swedish HEPA filtered vacuum will be utilized to control any dust.
+Your stove or fireplace will be tarped and our highest quality Swedish HEPA filtered vacuum will be utilized to control any dust by applying negative pressure inside the fire box.

 If you have any questions about our processes please ask the technician.
 Our goal is to sweep your chimney system thoroughly and our knowledge and equipment is up to the task.